 Screech triggers some switches and maybe can be used if you're running the physical set without Choice Band.
 Confuse Ray is generally annoying and forces a few switches.

 Just go with the EVs listed in UU for the first set.
 In OU, max out Speed and Special Attack.
 For the second set, max HP and Attack if you drop Rock Tomb for Ice Beam.

 Checks and Counters

-Any special wall, especially Water-types, stop the Special set, Physical set requires prediction like other Choice Band sets and is slow.
+Any special wall, especially Water-types, stop the special set.
+The physical set requires prediction like other Choice Band sets and is slow.
 Baton Passer has troubles with Suicune and again, Defense is a bad stat to pass.
-Electrics will easily beat it too, but beware as you might be hit by a Choice Banded Hidden Power Ground on the switch or Huntail can Rain Dance and get in a Surf / Hydro Pump.
-Even if you just attack it, it will go down with that crap HP, but anything not resistant to it—aside from Blissey, Snorlax, and Regice—doesn't take STAB, Rain Danced Hydro Pumps well.
+Electric-typess will easily beat it too, but beware, as you might be hit by a Choice Banded Hidden Power Ground on the switch or Huntail can Rain Dance and get in a Surf / Hydro Pump.
+Even if you just attack it, it will go down with that crap HP, but anything not resistant to it—aside from Blissey, Snorlax, and Regice—doesn't take STAB Hydro Pumps in the rain very well.